-Text Books & Classics to Keep
+Textbooks and Classics to Keep

 Books are at the heart of a classical, liberal arts education.
-At Great Hearts, it has always been the tradition for students to develop a personal library of books that they mark in, keep, and return to during their time at Great Hearts, and treasure for years to come.
+At Great Hearts, it has always been the tradition for students to develop a personal library of books that they mark in, keep, and return to during their time at Great Hearts and treasure for years to come.
 We call these books "Classics to Keep."
 Your child's class will utilize these classics during the upcoming school year.
-Parents and students are strongly encouraged to purchase these books for their own personal collections, so that they can mark them and keep them, allowing students to develop their own impressive personal library of classics over the course of their academic career with Great Hearts.
+Parents and students are strongly encouraged to purchase these books for their own personal collections.
 We ask that all books match the ISBNs listed on our website.
 This ensures that students can all follow along on the same page when reading and discussing in class.